budjako/aDB/README.md

 pip install btrees
 ````

 With python3, pyqt4 and btrees installed, you may now run the program.
-In a terminal, go to the your local machines copy of the project.
+In a terminal, go to the your local machine's copy of the project.
 Then run
 ````
 python3 adb.py
 ````